LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/configure-cert-management.md

 This feature is configured through the **CertificateManagement** section, having the following settings:

-* **KeyStore**: name of the [key store](key-stores/index.md) that will be used to generate and store the certificate keys (no default, must be filled)
+* **KeyStore**: name of the [key store](key-stores/index.md) that will be used to generate and store the certificate keys
 * **IssuingService**: see [issuing service](#issuing-service) below
-* **PukGenerationLength**: length of auto-generated PUKs (defaults to `8`)
+* **PukGenerationLength**: length of auto-generated PUKs.
+Defaults to `8`
 * **IssueSessionTimeoutMinutes**: maximum duration in minutes of an issue session.
 Accepts decimals, defaults to `15`
 * **AuthenticationSessionTimeout**: maximum duration in minutes of an authentication session.
 Accepts decimals, defaults to `15`
 * **OperationSessionTimeoutMinutes**: maximum duration in minutes of an operation session.
 Accepts decimals, defaults to `15`
 * **PinAuth**: PIN authentication options
   * **MaxFailedAttempts**: maximum failed attempts before PIN authentication is locked out.
 Defaults to `5`
   * **LockPermanently**: whether the PIN lockout should be permanent.
 Defaults to `True`
-  * **InitialLockPeriodMinutes**: duration of the first PIN lockout period, in minutes (given that timeout is temporary).
-Each subsequent lockout lasts twice the duration of the last lockout.
+  * **InitialLockPeriodMinutes**: if the lockout is not permanent, defines the duration of the first lockout period, in minutes (each subsequent lockout lasts twice as long as the previous lockout).
 No default, must be set if **LockPermanently** is set to `False`.
 * **PukAuth**: PUK authentication options
   * **MaxFailedAttempts**: maximum failed attempts before PUK authentication is locked out.
 Defaults to `5`
   * **LockPermanently**: whether the PUK lockout should be permanent.
 Defaults to `True`
-  * **InitialLockPeriodMinutes**: duration of the first PUK lockout period, in minutes (given that timeout is temporary).
-Each subsequent lockout lasts twice the duration of the last lockout.
+  * **InitialLockPeriodMinutes**: if the lockout is not permanent, defines the duration of the first lockout period, in minutes (each subsequent lockout lasts twice as long as the previous lockout).
 No default, must be set if **LockPermanently** is set to `False`.
 * **OtpAuth**: OTP authentication options
   * **MaxFailedAttempts**: maximum failed attempts before OTP authentication is locked out.
 Defaults to `5`
   * **LockPermanently**: whether the OTP lockout should be permanent.
 Defaults to `False`
-  * **InitialLockPeriodMinutes**: duration of the first OTP lockout period, in minutes (given that timeout is temporary).
-Each subsequent lockout lasts twice the duration of the last lockout.
+  * **InitialLockPeriodMinutes**: if the lockout is not permanent, defines the duration of the first lockout period, in minutes (each subsequent lockout lasts twice as long as the previous lockout).
 Defaults to `1`
 * **SmsAuth**: SMS authentication options
   * **MaxFailedAttempts**: maximum failed attempts before SMS authentication is locked out.
 Defaults to `5`
   * **LockPermanently**: whether the SMS lockout should be permanent.
 Defaults to `False`
-  * **InitialLockPeriodMinutes**: duration of the first SMS lockout period, in minutes (given that timeout is temporary).
-Each subsequent lockout lasts twice the duration of the last lockout.
+  * **InitialLockPeriodMinutes**: if the lockout is not permanent, defines the duration of the first lockout period, in minutes (each subsequent lockout lasts twice as long as the previous lockout).
 Defaults to `1`
   * **CodeSize**: size of verification codes.
 Defaults to `6`
 * **PukPolicy**: minimum requirements for user-defined PUKs
   * **MinLength**: minimum length, defaults to `8`